lnemsick-simp/pupmod-simp-nfs/README.md

   * If you are using a custom keytab location, you must fix the `cred_store` entries in `/etc/gssproxy/24-nfs-server.conf` and `/etc/gssproxy/99-nfs-client.conf`.
+  * If a node's keytab has changed content and the old keytab entries are no longer valid, you will have to manually clear the `gssproxy` credential cache using `kdestroy -c <gssproxy cache>`.
+    Simply restarting the `gssproxy` service does not clear the cache and re-read the keytab!

 * RDMA packages or its service
 * `idmapd` configuration for the `umich_ldap` translation method